DevTechBytes/Configure-AWS-Named-Profiles/readme.md

-# Setting up local AWS IAM Profile - Cheat Sheet
+# Setting up AWS Named Profile

-This repo is a companion to the YouTube video located <a href="">here</a>
+This repo is contains the commands ran in the following video on YouTube video located <a href="">here</a>

-## Activating Python virtual environment
-You can activate your Python virtual environment by calling the following command in yout terminal.
-We are using Anaconda which can be found [here](https://www.anaconda.com/download)

-If you don't already have a virtual Python environment already setup you can refer to this video [How to Set Up a Dedicated OpenAI Python Environment with Anaconda](https://youtu.be/lZ2OnOkd1Rk) if you are unsure how to setup your environment.
+## Installing AWS CLI

+Run the following command for installing the AWS CLI.

 `
-conda activate <you-environment-name>
-`

-## Installing Python packages
-`
-pip3 install awscli boto3
+pip install awscli
 `

 ## Configuring your AWS Profiles